bryanjiang117/FOMO/README.md

 # Team-6

-We are building a real-time social app for students and young adults to stay connected with their friends and make their busy days just a little bit more fun.
+We are building a real-time Map UI social app for students and young adults to stay connected with their friends and make their busy days just a little bit more fun.

 ## Installation
 Git Clone and create a secrets.properties file under FOMO folder with the appropriate API keys